ARTI-c700/Pizza-ordering_System/README.md

   To prevent this issue, i created another file PioSystemTotal.py consisting of all files.
 You can also run this file for see the result :)

-This project is final project for "Akbank Python Bootcamp" bootcamp uner Turkish AI (can be seen main details in this document : https://docs.google.com/document/d/1OYNAFSqUnbCEkRAqI0z4mFT0uUrfXqYUxbalRw3xY3U/edit)
+This is a final project for "Akbank Python Bootcamp" bootcamp under Global AI Hub https://globalaihub.com/ (can be seen main details in this document : https://docs.google.com/document/d/1OYNAFSqUnbCEkRAqI0z4mFT0uUrfXqYUxbalRw3xY3U/edit)